Visitors and Alumni

-The facilites Michigan State University Department of Horticulture are a great attraction for visitors of all ages.
+The Michigan State University Department of Horticulture facilities are a great attraction for visitors of all ages.
 Whether you are coming to take a walk through the Gardens or coming to an event, you will be astonished by the beauty of the facility.

 The Gardens are an educational facility that supports and integrates teaching, research, and service relative to the needs of the Department of Horticulture, along with providing easy access for the public.
 Features such as the Michigan 4-H Childrens' Garden, butterflies, educational tours, wedding and event rentals, field trips, the Arboretum, and the Annual Trial Gardens attract visitors from all around the world.